sclark007/bind-ddns/README.md

 Call **bind-ddns** default provider (which call **nsupdate** command) based on attribute `records`.
 See [.kitchen.yml](.kitchen.yml) for more information.

+Replace some missing configuration attributes:
+- domain (name attribute) by the FQDN
+- data by the ip defined in "node[:ipaddress]"
+- zone by the tail part of the domain

 ### resolvconf

 Set *resolv.conf* using `server` attribute.